s-vishnoi/chicago-bikeability-map/README.md

 This project maps biking safety and accessibility across Chicago community areas.
 Users can explore crash statistics and availability of biking infrastructure by Community area.

 As an avid biker on the streets of Chicago, I wanted to build a data-powered real-time map of biking safety across different Chicago neighborhoods.

 My map pulls data from various sources on city scale metrics, infrastructure, historical crash data, and builds a comprehensive Bikeability score for each neighborhood for quick comparison.
-Avid users can also deep dive on individual crash locations and causes to identify persistent points of harm across the city network.
+You can also deep dive on individual crash locations and causes to identify persistent points of harm across the city network.

+## Article
+Read more about my motivation for this project here: 📝 [Blog](https://medium.com/@s-vishnoi/riding-upstream-the-windy-city-113a6a8415a9)

-A custom cartogram-style layout improves accessibility and starkly highlights city-wide inequity.
+A custom cartogram-style layout improves accessibility and starkly highlights city-wide inequity (i.e. south and west sides)

 🔗 **[Interactive Map](https://www.vishnoi.site/bikeability)**